 Heavy metals, such as mercury and lead, contribute to autoimmune disorders due to the damage they cause to tissue cells, the immune system, and various organs.

-Other toxins such as pesticides, environmental toxins, and chemicals from processed foods also contribute significantly to autoimmune diseases due to the damage they cause to tissue cells, the immune system, and various organs.
+Other toxins such as drugs, vaccines, flu shots, pesticides, environmental toxins, and chemicals from processed foods also contribute significantly to autoimmune diseases due to the damage they cause to tissue cells, the immune system, and various organs.